danrobdean/online-services/docs/analytics-pipeline/3-bigquery-cloud-function.md

 - There is now a dataset called `events` with table called `events_function` which contains your event.
 - There is now a dataset called `logs` with a table called `events_logs_function` which contains a parse log of your event.
 - The `logs` dataset will also contain two more empty tables: `events_debug_batch` & `events_logs_function_backfill`.

+_Tip - Re-submit the curl request without eventClass in the --data payload (or just swap it out for random JSON) to see how errors are written into `logs.events_debug_batch`!_

 ## (2) - Executing Backfills